eawlot3000/chanloader/README.md

 you love [4chan](https://www.4chan.org)? but gotta download each file with so many clicks? nahhhh...<br>
 [chanloader](https://github.com/eawlot3000/chanloader) is a tool that help you download all the visual content of your fond channels on 4chan

-## features
+# features
 * **Multithreading?** speed up bro
-* support multi urls in single run
+* support multi-thread urls in single run
-* save all downloaded to a new folder! you name it!
+* save all downloaded to a new local folder! you name it!
+* display each [filename] and [filesize]
+* `WARNING` with too many requests

 # requirements
 ```bash